LastSymbol0/Asylum-docs/docs/unity-sdk/build-and-run/webgl.md

 5. Follow the steps of [Docker setup](../../asylum-ui/creator-studio/installation-docker) and run the following command in terminal:

    ```
-   docker compose up
+   docker-compose up
    ```

    :::caution
-   If you had Docker setup before, you have to delete `asylum-ui` image and container and run `docker compose up` again, otherwise new changes won't be applied.
+   If you had Docker setup before, you have to delete `asylum-ui` image and container and run `docker-compose up` again, otherwise new changes won't be applied.
    :::

     :::caution